Introduction

 The Unemployed Workers Movement in 1930s Sydney

 This episode of The People’s History of Australia podcast features a conversation with author Nadia Wheatley, who as a student in Sydney in the 1970s undertook path-breaking research into the UWM.
 Nadia talks about what led her to research the UWM, how the UWM organised, what it fought for, how the authorities reacted to its activities, and what it won.
-A link to the thesis is included on the webpage.
+Her full thesis can be found here.

 Jim Munro and the Unemployed Workers Movement in the 1920s and 1930s